MegaManSec/GixyNG/docs/en/index.md

 # Usage

-By default, Gixy will try to analyze NGINX configuration placed in `/etc/nginx/nginx.conf`.
+By default, gixy-ng (the `gixy` CLI) will try to analyze your NGINX configuration placed in `/etc/nginx/nginx.conf`.

 But you can always specify the needed path:
 ```